The Social Media

 1. Audit Existing AI Systems

 Start by inventorying your current AI systems.
 Which decisions do they make?
 Who is affected?
 Where could bias appear?
-This isn't a one-time effort—it's ongoing.
+This isn't a one-time effort.
+Plan to repeat it.

 2. Establish Governance & Guidelines